swcarpentry-ja/carpentries-coc/policies/privacy.md

 your web browser.
 However, please note that disabling cookies in your browser may hinder your use of our some of our websites.

-For those who are or wish to become members of the SCF, we need to collect some personally identifiable information, including your name, email address, and country of residence.
-If you are a supporting or sponsoring member of the SCF, or wish to make a donation, we will also ask for the information necessary to process a payment and reduce our risk of fraud.
+For those who are or wish to become members of the TC, we need to collect some personally identifiable information, including your name, email address, and country of residence.
+If you are a supporting or sponsoring member of the TC, or wish to make a donation, we will also ask for the information necessary to process a payment and reduce our risk of fraud.
 We may ask for other information, but providing such information is completely optional.